Ayah-AbuThib/ayah-abuthib/README.md

     <p>I'm <strong>Ayah Abu Thib</strong>, a <strong>Data Scientist</strong> with a background in <strong>Computer Systems Engineering</strong>.
 My passion for data science drives me to continuously expand my knowledge and skills.
 Here's a bit more about me:</p>
     <ul>
         <li>🌟 I graduated from <strong>Arab American University</strong> with a <strong>4.5-year bachelor's degree</strong> in Computer Systems Engineering.</li>
-        <li>💻 I achieved an evaluation of <strong>92.28</strong> in Data Science at <strong><a href="https://tlearninghub.com/" target="_blank"><strong>The Learning Hub</strong></li>
+        <li>💻 I achieved an evaluation of <strong>92.28</strong> in Data Science at <strong><a href="https://tlearninghub.com/" target="_blank"><strong>[The Learning Hub].</strong></li>
-        <li>🔍 Currently, I'm diving into <strong>MLOps</strong> and <strong>LLMs</strong> to further enhance my expertise in machine learning and AI.</li>
+        <li>🔍 Currently, I'm exploring <strong>MLOps</strong> and <strong>LLMs</strong> to 🌱further enhance my expertise in machine learning and AI🤖.</li>
         <li>♟️ I enjoy playing chess, always challenging myself with new strategies to grow my skills.</li>
     </ul>
-    <p>I firmly believe that every piece of information acquired today becomes a treasure of knowledge for tomorrow. 🗝️ My journey is guided by the conviction that perseverance is the key to achieving any goal, no matter how challenging the path may seem.
-I value the learning process and understand that the journey itself often holds more rewards than the destination.</p>
+    <p>I firmly 🧠believe that every piece of information acquired today becomes a treasure of knowledge for tomorrow. 🗝️ My journey is guided by the conviction that perseverance is the key to achieving any goal, no matter how challenging the path may seem.
+I value the learning📚 process and understand that the journey itself often holds more rewards than the destination.</p>
     <p><strong>So, let's embrace the journey together, as it's the experiences along the way that truly make our growth valuable.</strong></p>
 </div>